Cora Gooseberry: Personal life

 Bungaree and Cora were associated with a group of surviving Indigenous people from a number of coastal clans of the Sydney, Central Coast and Newcastle regions.
 They camped at various places along the eastern harbour, such as Georges Head, Rose Bay, Camp Cove, The Domain and Elizabeth Bay.
 Camp Cove in particular was a favourite place of residence, attracting up to a few hundred Indigenous people at any one time due to its fishing and cultural importance.

 Cora and Bungaree may not have had any children together, but Cora helped raise a son named Boin (better known as Bowen Bungaree) that Bungaree had with his other wife Matora.
 Cora was widowed after Bungaree's death in 1830.
-After the death of her husband Bungaree in 1830, Cora Gooseberry became a leader amongst a regrouped band.
+After the death of her husband Bungaree in 1830, Cora Gooseberry became a leader among a regrouped band.

-Cora continued living with other Aboriginal people at places like Camp Cove into her older years, retaining cultural knowledge of the coastal Sydney area, only some of which she guardedly shared with enquiring British people.
+Cora continued living with other Aboriginal people at places such as Camp Cove into her older years, retaining cultural knowledge of the coastal Sydney area, only some of which she guardedly shared with enquiring British people.

-In her last few years of life, she moved into the city, where she became a resident at the hotels owned by her ex-convict friend named Edward Borton.
+In the last few years of her life, she moved into the city, where she became a resident at the hotels owned by her ex-convict friend named Edward Borton.

 Death

 On 30 July 1852, Cora Gooseberry was found dead at the Sydney Arms Hotel in Castlereagh Street, Sydney, New South Wales, Australia.
 According to her coroner's verdict, she had died of natural causes.
-She was buried in the Presbyterian section of the Sandhills cemetery, but her tombstone was relocated shortly after.
+She was buried in the Presbyterian section of the Sandhills cemetery, but her tombstone was relocated shortly afterwards.
 It is now located in Pioneers Cemetery, Botany.